OlgaRozina/XML/README.md

 </preferences>
 ```
 ***
-## 11.Create a file "skills.xml" and add information about the skills that will be studied in the course in xml format
+## 11.Create a file "skills.xml" and add information about the skills that will be studied in the course in xml format:
 ```
 $ cat > skills.xml
 <?xml version="1.0" encoding="UTF-8"?>